TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 I ask for practical purposes, but they tend to give me something else.

-> 👏 You 👏 should 👏 use 👏 whatever 👏 loo 👏 you 👏 feel 👏 comfortable 👏 in 👏 You 👏 are 👏 a 👏 woman 👏
+> 👏 You 👏 should 👏 use 👏 the 👏 loo 👏 you 👏 feel 👏 best 👏 in 👏 queen 👏 you 👏 are 👏 a 👏 woman 👏

 And of course they're right but— Ugh—